loucass003/futura-face-server/README.md

 You will get a warning from Windows because this project does not have any cerificates.
 Just click the "More info" button then "Run anyway"

-After that the server shoud automaticly update so your content is added.
+After that the server shoud automaticly update when new content is added.

 # Futura Face Tracker